Toggle: English / Spanish

 Once the diagnosis is made, the baby will often be admitted to the neonatal intensive care unit (NICU).
 A medicine called prostaglandin E1 may be used to keep the ductus arteriosis open so that blood can circulate to the lungs.

 The condition always requires surgery.
 If the heart is unable to pump enough blood out to the lungs and rest of the body, the first surgery usually occurs within the first few days of life.
 In this procedure, an artificial shunt is inserted to keep blood flowing to the lungs.
 In some cases, this first surgery is not needed.

-Stage II of the operation is called the Glenn shunt or Hemifontan procedure.
+The next stage of surgery is called the Glenn shunt or Hemifontan procedure.
 This procedure connects half of the veins carrying blue blood from the upper half of the body directly to the pulmonary artery.
-The surgery is usually done when the child is between 4 - 6 months old.
+The surgery is usually done when the child is between 4 to 6 months old.